-We require you to keep a journal of your internship experience; this will be a journal or online blog you maintain.
-At the completion of 5 - 10 hours, you will complete a journal or blog entry for your portfolio.
+We require you to keep a journal of your internship experience; this will be a journal completed in the Internship Google Classroom.
+At the completion of 5 - 10 hours, you will complete a journal entry for your portfolio.
 In addition, you are required to give a final presentation at the end of the internship.
 The employer, school representatives, parents and others may be present during your presentation.
-This will be the time to share what you have learned and also thank the people you have worked with during the internship.
+This will be the time to share what you have learned and thank the people you have worked with during the internship.

 Your journal will be a key element in preparing your presentation.
-You will use your journal or blog entries to recall information and experiences you might have otherwise overlooked if they had not been written down.
+You will use your journal entries to recall information and experiences you might have otherwise overlooked if they had not been written down.
 You will prepare a PowerPoint presentation for the internship presentation.
 Completion of the internship, the journals, required forms, evaluations, and participation in the presentation will secure the internship credit (1 elective credit).